Glaucoma

 What is Glaucoma ?

 Glaucoma is the name given to a group of eye diseases where vision is lost due to damage to the optic nerve.
 Glaucoma has been called the “silent thief of sight,” because the most common type, primary open-angle glaucoma, has no symptoms until it reaches an advanced stage when vision loss becomes apparent.
+Without treatment, people with glaucoma slowly lose their peripheral (side) vision until they seem to be looking through a tunnel.
+Over time, central vision may worsen until no vision remains.
+Anyone with risk factors for glaucoma should have regular comprehensive eye examinations by an eye care professional.

 glaucoma-diagram